 I was seated in a comfortable chair, reading an antiquarian novel; an elegant, rather hefty volume, replete with full cloth binding and gold lettering on the spine and cover.
 The book was titled “Chloe’s Child” and my name was written on the front cover.
 In the midst of my dream, I found myself questioning the novel’s title.
 Who was the eponymous “Chloe” and why had I written her story?
 Before I could solve the puzzle, a white cockatoo alighted on the book and a tangled forest sprung up around me.

 The dream left me with a sense of unfinished business, and two words continued to puzzle me – “Chloe” and “cockatoo.”
 There were no women in my life named Chloe, but the white cockatoo that disrupted my dream, and its Antipodean symbolism, seemed to imply she may be Australian.
-Then memories began to surface about “Chloe”, a nude painting at a pub in Melbourne.
+Then memories began to surface about Chloé, the iconic nude painting at Young and Jackson Hotel in Melbourne.

-The seed of inspiration had been sown and it spread its roots in my imagination.
+The seed of inspiration had been sown and was spreading its roots in my imagination.

 I will be forever grateful to that dream and the creativity its symbolism led to.
-So I hope, one day soon, that my reimagining of Chloe’s model’s volatile and largely untold history, will be read and enjoyed by more than this cockatoo-dreaming author.
+And I hope, one day soon, that my reimagining of Chloé ’s model’s volatile and largely untold history will be read and enjoyed by more than this cockatoo-dreaming writer.